 We ask you not to pass on any information to students at this point or to undertake any measures of your own.

 Based on the data (attendance & seating) as well as your feedback on the detailed questions, we will diferentiate between category I (high risk) and category II (low risk) contacts according to the official contact tracing and in coordination with the responsible health authorities and inform all contact persons.
 In the event of a positive case, you will receive information on all important steps as well as an e-mail template for your students, which you can also supplement with specific information for your courses.

-Since we are obliged to submit information to the public health authorities (§ 5 Abs 3 Epidemic Law 1950), the public health authorities may of course contact you themselves and take further action.
+As we are obliged to provide information to the health authorities (§ 5 para 3 Epidemic Act 1950), it is also possible for the health authorities to contact you themselves and take further measures accordingly.

 If group work is part of your course, the students should also check in.
 However, group work cannot be documented as such in the check-in.
 Please record the group work manually (the names of all group members).
 We recommend working with stable groups and documenting any changes within the groups accordingly.
 If contact tracing is necessary for your course, the responsible colleagues will clarify with you whether, for example, group work took place and, if necessary, request the documentation.